 An “ear tube” simply bypasses the obstruction to most help with most of the symptoms.
 And unfortunately while a tube will solve many problems, you can’t scuba dive with a tube.

 However we now have a potential treatment for a number of patients that actually targets the blocked eustachian tube directly – Eustachian Tuboplasty.
 This procedure uses a very specifically designed balloon and guide system to deliver a very specific dilation to to the cartilaginous and membranous portions of the eustachian tube.

 Nasal endoscopes, modern light sources and fiberoptic technology have facilitated this procedure as much as the balloon itself has.

 There is great evidence that at least in the intermediate term this can be very helpful for adults suffering from moderate eustachian tube problems or ear infections.
 The procedure is shown safe when carried out by a trained ENT and when proper pre-procedure assessment has been done (right now requiring a CT scan to show the blood vessels are safe in this area).

 The Eustachian Tube Dilation procedure also has a special role in patients who enjoy swimming or SCUBA diving because it may be possible to keep the ears clear without the use of an ear tube.

-Currently Dr. Rogers is evaluating patients for this procedure.
+Dr. Rogers was among the first in the Atlanta area to incorporate this procedure.
+It has been done in the operating room or in the office, either in isolation or part of a multi-sequence surgery.
 Along with an office visit a short ear test is also performed to ensure a proper diagnosis is made first (as other conditions that can mimic ETD include nasal allergies, TMJ syndrome, sinus infections and even primary headache).